a23f/Military-Hand-and-Arm-Signals-Recognition/README.md

    - `cd yolov5`
    - `python3 detect.py --weights MilitarySignals.pt --source 0 --device 0`

-## Running Inference on personal computer using YoloV5
+## Running Inference on personal computer using Webcam
 1. Click this link to download the model file: [MilitarySignals.pt](https://github.com/a23f/Military-Hand-and-Arm-Signals-Recognition/raw/main/MilitarySignals.pt)
 2. Move the model to the YoloV5 folder on the personal computer
 3. Open Anaconda Prompt